facebookresearch/demucs/docs/api.md

 ## API References

 The types of each parameter and return value is not listed in this document.
-To know the exact type of them, please read the type hints in api.py (most modern code editors support infering types based on type hints).
+To know the exact type of them, please read the type hints in api.py (most modern code editors support inferring types based on type hints).

 ### `class Separator`